An Empirical Study on Information Extraction using Large Language Models: Analysis of Error Types

 \section{Analysis of Error Types}

-In this section, we analyze ChatGPT's errors on all IE sub-tasks.
-Here we use ``span'' to denote the target information to be extracted, and ``types'' to indicate the types of target information such as entity types, relation type, event types, sentiment polarity, etc. Through the manual checking, we find that the errors mainly include: \begin{itemize} \item \textbf{Missing spans}: Missing one or more annotated target spans. \item \textbf{Unmentioned spans}: Answering the spans that do not exist within the given input text. \item \textbf{Unannotated spans}: Answering the spans that are not annotated in the test set. \item \textbf{Incorrect span offsets}: The offsets of the answered spans are incorrect. \item \textbf{Undefined types}: Answering the types beyond the pre-defined types when the corresponding span is correct. \item \textbf{Incorrect types}: The answered span is correct, while the corresponding type comes from the set of pre-defined types, but does not match the annotated type. \item \textbf{Other}: Other errors apart from the above errors, such as incorrect output format, answering unexpected information, etc. \end{itemize}
+In this section, we analyze GPT-4's errors on all IE sub-tasks.
+Here we use ``span'' to denote the target information to be extracted, and ``types'' to indicate the types of target information such as entity types, relation types, event types, sentiment polarity, etc. Through manual checking, we find that the errors mainly include: \begin{enumerate} \item \textbf{Missing spans}: Missing one or more annotated target spans. \item \textbf{Missing types}: The annotated target span is correctly answered, but its corresponding type isn't. \item \textbf{Unmentioned spans}: Answering the spans that do not exist within the given input text. \item \textbf{Unannotated spans}: Answering the spans that are not annotated in the test set. \item \textbf{Incorrect span offsets}: The offsets of the answered spans are incorrect. \item \textbf{Undefined types}: Answering the types beyond the pre-defined types when the corresponding span is correct. \item \textbf{Incorrect types}: The answered span is correct, while the corresponding type comes from the set of pre-defined types, but does not match the annotated type. \end{enumerate}

-Since these error types are suitable for all sub-tasks in Section~\ref{sec: all_used_tasks}, for convenience, we take the NER-Flat as an example, and statistically analyze each type of above errors under the zero-shot setting, on the CoNLL03 dataset.
+Here, the first two error types form the false negative samples, and error types 3 to 7 form the false positive ones.
+Since these error types are suitable for all sub-tasks in Section~\ref{sec: all_used_tasks}, for convenience, we take ABSA-AESC, NER-Flat, RE-Triplet, and EE-Trigger as examples (one for each task) and statistically analyze each error type under the zero-shot setting.
+The ABSA tasks involve no types, so we treat the sentiment polarities of the aspects as types when analyzing ABSA-AESC.
 The results are shown in Table~\ref{tab: analysis_error_types} and Figure~\ref{fig: analysis_error_types}.

-It can be seen that \textbf{``Unannotated spans'', ``Incorrect types'' and ``Missing spans'' are the three main types of errors, accounting for more than 70\%.} In particular, nearly 1/3 of all errors is the error of unannotated spans, which also raises concerns about the quality if annotated data.
+It can be seen that \textbf{``Missing spans'' and ``Unannotated spans'' are the two main types of errors, accounting for more than 60\% in most cases.} In particular, ``Unannotated spans'' accounts for more than 1/3 of all errors in ABSA-AESC, RE-Triplet, and EE-Trigger sub-tasks, which raises concerns about the quality of annotated data.